Bill to kill up to 90% of Idaho wolves signed by governor

-BOISE, Idaho (AP) — Idaho Gov. Brad Little has signed into law a measure that could lead to killing 90% of the state’s 1,500 wolves in a move that was backed by hunters and the state's powerful ranching sector but heavily criticized by environmental advocates.
+BOISE — Idaho Gov. Brad Little signed into law a measure that could lead to killing 90 percent of the state's 1,500 wolves in a move that was backed by hunters and the state's powerful ranching sector but heavily criticized by environmental advocates.

-The Republican governor's office posted Thursday that he signed the bill Wednesday.
-It had passed the Senate and House with enough votes to overcome a veto.
+The bill passed the Senate and House with enough votes to overcome a veto.
 Lawmakers who sponsored the measure said they want the state's wolf population reduced to the allowed minimum of 150 to reduce attacks on livestock and to boost deer and elk herds.

-The primary change allows the state to hire private contractors to kill wolves and provides more money for state officials to hire the contractors.

 "I think (the new law) will be very effective," said Steve Alder of Idaho for Wildlife, a group that wants wolf populations reduced to boost elk numbers.
 "I really do think that they'll finally get wolves down to the 150."